How to end password reuse on the web: Interfering with Password Reuse

-The risk of such an attack can be largely mitigated by involving the user.
-For example, if \accountId is an email address or can be associated with one at the \directoryTerm, then the \directoryTerm can email the user upon being contacted by a \requesterTerm, to confirm that she is trying to (re)set her password at some website.
-This email could be presented to the user much like an account setup confirmation email today, containing a URL at the \directoryTerm on which the user could click to confirm her attempt to (re)set her password.
-The \directoryTerm would simply hold \msgref{prot:msg:bloomFilter} or each $\msgref{prot:msg:result}_\responderIdx$ until receiving this confirmation, discarding the message if it times out awaiting the user confirmation.
+Third, we involve the user to restrict the number of PMT queries that any \requesterTerm can make.
+Assuming \accountId is an email address or can be associated with one at the \directoryTerm, the \directoryTerm emails the user upon being contacted by a \requesterTerm, to confirm that she is trying to (re)set her password at that website.\footnote{The user can check that the confirmation email pertains to the site at which she is (re)setting her password if the site generates a nonce that it both displays to the user and passes to the \directoryTerm to include in the confirmation email.
+The email should instruct the user to confirm this password (re)set only if the nonce displayed by the website matches that received in the email. } This email could be presented to the user much like an account setup confirmation email today, containing a URL at the \directoryTerm that user clicks to confirm her attempt to (re)set her password.
+The \directoryTerm simply holds \msgref{prot:msg:bloomFilter} until receiving this confirmation, discarding the message if it times out.
 (Presumably the \requesterTerm website would alert the user to check her inbox for this confirmation email.)
-To avoid requiring the user to click confirmation URLs over the course of multiple attempts to select a password and so multiple runs of the protocol in \figref{fig:protocol} (which should occur only if the user is still not using a password manager), the \directoryTerm could allow one such confirmation to permit protocol runs for a short window of time (e.g., one minute), at a risk of allowing a few extra queries from a malicious \requesterTerm.
-However, except during this window, attempts by malicious \requestersTerm to query \respondersTerm will be dropped by the \directoryTerm.
-For a \requesterTerm at which a user \accountId has no account, such queries to \respondersTerm will be dropped except when concurrent with password (re)set attempts for \accountId at another \requesterTerm, which presumably would be difficult to anticipate.
+To avoid requiring the user to confirm multiple attempts to set a password at the \requesterTerm and so multiple runs of the protocol in \figref{fig:protocol} (which should occur only if the user is still not using a password manager), the \directoryTerm could allow one such confirmation to permit queries from this \requesterTerm for a short window of time, at the risk of allowing a few extra queries if the \requesterTerm is malicious.
+However, except during this window, \requesterTerm queries will be dropped by the \directoryTerm.

+Leveraging the \directoryTerm to permute PMT responses and limit PMT queries requires that we place trust in the \directoryTerm to do so.
+If desired, this trust can be mitigated by replicating the \directoryTerm using Byzantine fault-tolerance methods to overcome misbehavior by individual replicas.
+Ensuring that only user-approved PMTs are allowed can be implemented using classic BFT state-machine replication, for which increasingly practical frameworks exist (e.g.,~\cite{bessani2014:bft-smart,clement2009:upright}).
+Permuting PMT responses in a way that hides which \responder{\responderIdx} returned each $\ref{prot:msg:result}_{\responderIdx}$ even from \nmbrFaultyDirectoryReplicas corrupt \directoryTerm replicas can be achieved by simply having $\nmbrFaultyDirectoryReplicas + 1$ replicas permute and re-randomize the $\ref{prot:msg:result}_{\responderIdx}$ messages in sequence before returning them to the \requesterTerm.